 Sony’s Media Showcase at Paris Games Week has long since passed and while everyone had their own particular favourite announcement, much of the show felt…typical for me.
-Sure, we saw The Last of Us 2, Detroit: Become Human, God of War and Spider-Man and they all look to be great games that are worth looking forward to.
+Sure, we saw The Last of Us 2, Detroit: Become Human and Spider-Man and they all look to be great games that are worth looking forward to.
 However, there were some amazing announcements either relegated to the pre-show or which could have used some more attention.
 They may not have the best possible graphics but these five games came across as underrated and deserve more exposure.

 Look, I don’t know about anyone else but this was the announcement of the show for me.
 Derek Yu’s Spelunky is a great game.
 In fact, it’s a great game that does almost everything it promises in as perfect a way as possible, from the rogue-lite elements and exploration to platforming and randomly generated levels.
 Such was the impact of Spelunky that it still stands out among current top-tier rogue-lite titles like Rogue Legacy, 20XX and whatnot.